How do I find a therapist?

 How do I complete paperwork?
 Handy and available to sign via online portal once we have decided to work together.

 Are you affordable?
 I hope so.
 I base my rates on my education, experience, and location.
-My rate is $235 per 60-minute session.
-After the first session, most people are comfortable with 45-minute sessions, which are $175.
-At times, we decide that sessions of 75-minutes make the most sense, and that rate is $290.
+My rate is $195 per session.
+Sessions are 45 minutes.
+Fees will increase each year based on a factor of overhead and industry standard.

 Good Faith Estimate: Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 Click HERE for a detailed notice of this information.